mattburnett-repo/cc-ecomm-ui/README.md

 ## Features
 * User can log in with either a local account, or with OAuth through Google
+* API calls are authenticated using Json Web Tokens
 * Displays a user-specific dashboard
 * Users can browse / search product categories
 * Users can add / read / update / delete cart items